 Specific Workgroup consultation questions

 Do you agree with the CMP315 and CMP375 Proposers’ conclusions that the Expansion Constant should also include circuit reinforcement, non-circuit works and life extension works in addition to new circuit build.
 Are there any other reinforcement types that should be included?
+Please provide justification for your response.

+Specific Workgroup consultation question: How should life extensions be included in the EC and EFs?
+Please provide justification for your response.

-Please provide justification for your response.In their analysis, Lane Clark and Peacock (LCP) have provided an alternative implementation approach proposing non-circuit build to be smeared across existing EFs and the EC rather than creating proxy circuits (as proposed by the CMP315 and CMP375 Original).
+In their analysis, Lane Clark and Peacock (LCP) have provided an alternative implementation approach proposing non-circuit build to be smeared across existing EFs and the EC rather than creating proxy circuits (as proposed by the CMP315 and CMP375 Original).
 Do you have any thoughts on this and do you agree with LCP’s proposal for reinforcement factors?
 Please provide justification for your response.

-The Proposers of CMP315 and CMP375 have different interpretations as to how the Expansion Constant is reflected in the Transport and Tariff Model..
+The Proposers of CMP315 and CMP375 have different interpretations as to how the Expansion Constant is reflected in the Transport and Tariff Model resulting in differing proportions of each reinforcement type in the basket for the EC calculation .
 Which one of these do you agree with or do you have a different approach?
 Please provide justification for your response.

 Do you agree with the list of data items, the ESO require from Transmission Owners to calculate the Expansion Constant.
 Please provide justification for your response.